 For the health safety of our campers and staff we cannot allow guest and visitors to be on the campgrounds during the week who have not been background checked prior to the week of camp.
 We will not allow any overnight stays for those not registered.

-As a Christian camp, campers and staff are required to wear modest, appropriate apparel.
-No crop tops, spandex shorts, spaghetti straps, large holes that allow undergarments to show, midriff showing or inappropriate pictures or logos.
-A one piece bathing suit (females) (tank tops for males) is permitted during co-ed swim time.
-If a camper has a two piece, or a suit with low cuts or holes, they will be requested to cover with shorts and/or a camp appropriate shirt.
+As a Christian camp, campers and staff are required to wear appropriate apparel.
+No crop tops, spandex shorts, spaghetti straps, clothing with large holes that allow undergarments to show, midriff showing or inappropriate pictures or logos.
 If a camper is found wearing any clothing considered to be inappropriate outside of the cabin or restrooms, they will be asked to return to their cabin and change.
 Clothing for play and casual wear may be worn on all occasions.
 We strongly suggest labeling your campers belongings (clothing and towel tags) with permanent marker.
 Laundry service is not provided except in the event of an emergency.

 Suggested items to send with your camper: